rern/RuneUI_enhancement/README.md

 	- Show saved station names while stop / streaming names while playing
 	- Unsaved station icon in white - tap to save
 - Crop button to keep only current playing song
-- Saved playlists can be named with " characters
-- Saved playlists can be renamed
-- Each saved playlist can be viewed
+- Each item can be append to saved playlists
 - Maintain scroll position
 - Changes reflects to all clients
+- Saved playlists
+	- Show content
+	- Drag to rearrange
+	- Remove individual items
+	- Can be named with " characters
+	- Can be renamed

 ### Keyboard Navigation
 All pages